SISSON, Irma I. (Marshall)

 SISSON - Irma I. (nee Marshall)

-Age 97, December 13, 2019 of town of Tonawanda, NY.
-Beloved wife of the late Earl L. Sisson; dear mother of Kim Butler and David Sisson; loving grandmother of Jonathan (Kristi) Butler and Suzanne (Collin) Chadwick.
+Age 97, December 13, 2019, of Town of Tonawanda, NY, beloved wife of the late Earl L. Sisson; dear mother of Kim Butler and David Sisson; loving grandmother of Jonathan (Kristi) Butler and Suzanne (Colin) Chadwick.
 Friends may call Monday 3-7 PM at the Lester H. Wedekindt, Inc., 3290 Delaware Ave., where a funeral service will be held on Tuesday at 11 AM.
-In lieu of flowers.
-Memorials may be made in memory of Irma to Hospice Buffalo, Inc., 225 Como Park Blvd., Cheektowaga, NY 14227.
-Online condolences at www.lesterwedekindtfuneralhome.com
+In lieu of flowers, memorials may be made in memory of Irma to Hospice Buffalo, Inc., 225 Como Park Blvd., Cheektowaga, NY 14227.
+Share online condolences at www.lesterwedekindtfuneralhome.com

 Guest BookPowered by Facebook